 - Buy your own domain.
 The domain is the URL where your site lives, and it should be based on the name you publish under, not your book title.
 Your author name is your brand that will span decades and every single book you publish.
 If you can’t get yourname.com, then try for yournameauthor.com, yournamebooks.com, or yournamewriter.com.
 If that fails, consider something other than .com (like .net or .me).

 - Social media doesn’t replace having an author website.
-It seems crazy I have to say this, but I do.
+It seems crazy I have to say it, but I do.
 In the past, some publishers have told authors that Facebook pages can replace author websites.
-Even though I think most publishers are no longer saying this (fingers crossed), it’s hard to put to bed this terrible advice.
+Even though I think most publishers are no longer saying this (fingers crossed), it’s hard to put to rest this terrible advice.
 For background, see my post Why Don’t Publishers Believe in Author Websites?

 1. Collect the following assets for your website.

 - Your professional bio.
 If you don’t already have one, write a 100-300 word professional bio in third person that would be appropriate if used to introduce you at a reading or event.

 - Book cover images.
 For every book you’ve published, obtain the highest resolution image you can find.
 While you’ll be using lower resolution images for most of your site (to ensure fast loading time), it’s helpful to make the high resolution version available for download or as part of a media/press kit.

 - Brief descriptions of each book.
 Your book’s Amazon page probably has a brief description of your book that you can start with.
 If not, develop a 25-100 word description.

 - Long descriptions of each book.
 This would be the back cover copy or flap copy for your book.
 It’s probably around 200-300 words, or the full-length Amazon description.

 - Links to all major online retailers where your book can be purchased.
 At minimum, consider linking to Amazon, Barnes & Noble, and IndieBound.
 Consider adding Apple, Google Play, and Kobo as well.